Best multi-room systems Buying Guide: Welcome to What Hi-Fi?'s round-up of the best multi-room systems you can buy in 2021.

 It’s facing more competition than ever, but few multi-room offerings are as complete or as pleasurable to live with as Sonos.
-Even though it does lack hi-res support, that is not a deal breaker for us.

 Combining a broad range of accomplished products with the most substantial selection of streaming services and the most pleasant and complete user experience, Sonos remains one of the best multi-room options.

 The announcement that the company will end support for older devices due to the Sonos S2 software update poses questions around longevity, not least as it was previously a class-leader when it came to long-term device support.
 But the devices no longer supported are on the old side and it's an issue rivals will likely face too.
 For those dipping their toes into wireless waters for the first time, we'd still recommend Sonos products.

 Read the full review: Sonos multi-room system

 The Audio Pro range might be small compared to some multi-room rivals (there's no soundbar), and the app is a little lacking, but for sound quality at the price, it's hard to beat.
 And the company continues to add new products to the family, such as the recent Addon C10 Mk11 (even if not all recent additions have been quite as impressive).

 The affordable, puck-like Link 1 hub turns your hi-fi and other Addon speakers into a simple multi-room system, while the larger Audio Pro offerings tend to deliver great sound and are easy to use.
 And new for 2021 is a fully portable outdoor speaker, the P5.